History of Newfoundland and Labrador: 20th century

-At the beginning of the 20th century, the population of the capital of St John's doubled from 15,000 in 1835 to 29,594 in 1901.
+By the beginning of the 20th century the population of the capital of St John's had doubled from 15,000 in 1835 to 29,594 in 1901.
 The religious census of 1901 reported: Roman Catholics, 76,000; Church of England, 73,000; Methodists, 61,000; Presbyterians, 1,200; Congregationalists, 1,000; Salvationists, 6,600; Moravians, Baptists and others, 1,600.

 French fishing stations on the French Shore in 1859.
 France retained the right to fish there until 1904, when they relinquished their right to do so as a part of the Entente Cordiale.

 As part of the Anglo-French Entente Cordiale of 1904, France abandoned the "French Shore", or the west coast of the island, to which it had had rights since the Peace of Utrecht of 1713.
 Bond had helped negotiate the end of all French fishing rights, and was reelected in a landslide.
 Possession of Labrador was disputed by Quebec and Newfoundland until 1927, when the Judicial Committee of the Privy Council, the highest court in the British Empire, demarcated the western boundary, enlarged Labrador's land area, and confirmed Newfoundland's title to it.

 The public education budget for Newfoundland in 1905 was $196,000, which covered 783 elementary schools and academies with 35,204 students.
 About 25% of the population, chiefly the older folk, were illiterate.
 The school system was denominational until the 1990s, with each church receiving grants in proportion to numerical strength.